Library: Policy

 (4) consistently follow through with the physician's recommendations regarding the child's treatment and care.

 (c) Substantiating medical neglect.
-In general, to substantiate medical neglect, the CW specialist consults with medical personnel and determines if any factor in (1) through (3) of this subsection is present.
+In general, to substantiate medical neglect, the CW specialist consults with the medical personnel treating the condition in addition to any consulting medical personnel as to the condition and determines if any factors in (1) through (3) of this subsection is present.

 (1) The child does not receive medical, dental, or behavioral health care for a documented serious health problem that, when untreated, may place the child in imminent or impending jeopardy of limitation, incapacitation, or death.